Hackers Don’t Hack — They Trick You: Social Engineering Explained

 - Establish strict out-of-band verification for all sensitive requests.
 Any request to reset credentials, change bank account details, transfer funds, or grant access must be verbally confirmed using a number from an official directory — never from the message requesting the action.

 - Run regular, realistic phishing simulations.
-Annual security awareness training that people click through without reading does not build resilience.
+Annual security awareness training does not build resilience.
 Quarterly simulations using realistic pretexts — and immediate, educational feedback when someone clicks — train the instinct to pause and verify.
-Track results and target training to employees who consistently click.
+Track results and target training to vulnerable employees.

-- Train specifically on the new AI-powered threats.
+- Train specifically on AI-powered threats.
 Most employees are aware of email phishing.
 Few understand voice cloning, deepfake video calls, or AI-personalised spear phishing.
-Update training to include these techniques with concrete examples.
-The $25M Hong Kong deepfake case is a powerful teaching example.
+Update training with these techniques and concrete examples.

 - Create a culture where verification is normal and respected.
-The single biggest enabler of social engineering is the fear of seeming unhelpful or rude by asking for verification.
-Explicitly communicate that verification is not an insult — it is a security requirement.
-"I need to verify this through a second channel before I can help" should be a phrase every employee is comfortable saying.
+The biggest enabler of social engineering is the fear of seeming unhelpful by asking for verification.
+Explicitly communicate that verification is a security requirement, not an insult.

 - Implement four-eyes controls for financial transactions above defined thresholds.
 Two separate people must authorise large transfers.
-Neither person should be able to approve unilaterally, and approval must require independent verification of the request source.
+Neither should be able to approve unilaterally.

 - Monitor for anomalous access patterns that indicate a compromise is in progress.
 After successful social engineering, attackers access systems they would not normally access, at unusual times, from unusual locations.
-Behavioural analytics and SIEM tools that alert on anomalous access patterns can detect post-compromise activity even when the initial social engineering was successful.
+Behavioural analytics can detect post-compromise activity.

 - Establish code words for video/voice verification of sensitive requests.
 For high-value financial or access requests, pre-establish a shared secret code word that must be provided.
-An AI deepfake of your CEO cannot know the code word unless it was already compromised.
+An AI deepfake cannot know the code word unless it was already compromised.

 Comments